oroinc/documentation/backend/system-configuration/index.rst

 Field declaration requires property `type`.

 * `data_type` - must be specified for all fields except `ui_only` ones
-* `type` - refers to form type of which field should be created
+* `type` - refers to the form type of the field that should be created
 * `search_type` - indicates how to search by field value, read more in the [Search Type Provider](#search-type-provider) section
 * `tooltip` - show additional info about field
 * `acl_resource` - determines acl resource to check permissions to change config field value(optional)
 * `priority` - sort order for displaying(optional)
-* `ui_only` - indicates whether a field is used only on UI and do not related to any variable (optional, defaults to false)
+* `ui_only` - indicates whether a field is used only in the UI and related to any variable (optional, defaults to false)
-* `property_path` - overrides configuration key where field's value will be stored (by default field's name used as path)
+* `property_path` - overrides configuration key where the field's value will be stored (by default, the field's name is used as path)

 Property `options` is also available; it is a proxy to form type definition.